aggregat4/dendriform/JOURNAL.md

 It is always good to step back from a problem for a bit.
 On looking at the logoot sequence problem again I realised I had already accommodated for insert as well as delete events.
 Since I was specifically suppressing the delete events when the parent node wasn't changed in a reorder event, I could just remove this special casing and it all works.

 The downside is that additional events are generated for all moves that remain in the eventlog as tombstones.
 Garbarge collection should be able to get rid of them, need to verify that we remove them.

+Changed some behaviour to always open the first node of a page, regardless of its collapsed state.
+Otherwise you could never see the children of a collapsed root node.